top of box

 "^above" will print the word above above the staff

-"_below" will print the word below above the staff
+"_below" will print the word below below the staff

 "<left" will print the word left to the left of the subsequent note